Az-21/kaeru/docs/Config/Environment/GPG.md

 gpg --export-secret-keys --armor λ > GitHub-CommitSigningKey-Private.asc
 ```

-> [!NOTE]
+!!! note
-> The exported secret key is still secure.
+    The exported secret key is still secure.
 It will require password (passphrase) before it can be imported and used.

 ### Import
 ```sh